coopnorge/interview-backend/docs/INDEX.md

 ### Part One: Implement Backend API

-Implement the API server for that [proto-file](../api/v1/logistics.proto).
+Implement an API sever that provides the following service over gRPC:
+[proto-file](../api/v1/logistics.proto).

 - The solution should output a log message to STDOUT